miniautonomous/engine_ai/README.md

 directory.

 The one critical issue that has come up on occasion is that before using the image we provide, it is necessary to go through the initial startup process specified by NVIDIA for the Jetson Development Kit.
-This includes flashing the base SD image NVIDIA provides, (which at the time of this writing is **JetPack 4.5**), for the Jetson **BEFORE** re-flashing it with the SD card we provide.
+This includes flashing the most recent SD image NVIDIA provides, (which at the time of this writing is **JetPack 4.5**), for the Jetson **BEFORE** re-flashing it with the SD card we provide.

 The initial startup process consists of following the basic steps specified in the following URL: